 Follow-up postemergence herbicide applications may be needed.
-Make these applications when plants are 4inches or less.
+Make these applications when plants are 4-inches or less.
 If Flexstar was used in the first postemergence application, Cobra or Ultra Blazer are the only Group 14 herbicide options remaining.
 If plants are larger than 3-inches you will have to use 12.5 oz/A of Cobra.
 The use of a methylated seed oil (MSO) with these mixes may also improve control.
-In LibertyLink, LibertyLink GT27, or Enlist E3 soybean, Liberty should be applied at rates ranging from 32 to 43 oz/A, depending on weed height.
+In LibertyLink, LibertyLink GT27, Enlist E3, or XtendFlex soybean, Liberty should be applied at rates ranging from 32 to 43 oz/A, depending on weed height.
 In Enlist E3 soybean, Enlist One or Enlist Duo can be applied if applications occur not later than R2 soybean.
-Followup applications in Xtend soybean with a registered dicamba formulation will be more difficult due to the 45 days after planting cutoff date.
+Followup applications with a registered dicamba product in Xtend or XtendFlex soybean will be more difficult due to the June 30th/R1 soybean application cutoff.